R3Conclave/conclave-core-sdk/docs/docs/mail.md

 We plan to add additional features to the mail API in upcoming releases:

-**Storage.** Mail will be stored by the host process.
-Often an enclave is implementing a form of batch job.
-By allowing the host to handle storage of messages, mail allows it to delay starting the enclave until enough data has arrived.
-This in turn allows the host to best utilise the limited pool of encrypted RAM available for enclaves.

 **Atomicity.** Mail should be delivered by the host to an enclave on each startup, until the mail is acknowledged.
 Acknowledgement and posting mail will become transactional, thus can be performed atomically with other acknowledgements and sending other replies.
 In this way enclaves can ensure that restarting an enclave doesn't produce duplicate